M.A. Program in Speech-Language Pathology

 - A bachelor's degree (or its equivalent) from an accredited college or university.

 - Students accepted for matriculation in the M.A.
 Program in Speech-Language Pathology must have completed the Lehman College undergraduate major in Speech Language and Hearing Sciences, or its equivalent at another institution.
-Students who have completed an undergraduate degree in a different major must complete 27 credits of core prerequisite course work: SPV 221, 245, 246, 247, 249, 326, 327, 328 or the equivalent, to be eligible for admission into the M.A.
+Students who have completed an undergraduate degree in a different major must complete 24 credits of core prerequisite course work: SPV 221, 245, 246, 247, 249, 326, 327, 328 or the equivalent, to be eligible for admission into the M.A program.

-- Potential students must have a personal interview as well as complete a spontaneous writing sample during their department visit.
+- Following an initial application review, select applicants will be invited for a personal interview and will be interviewed by two faculty members.
 The American Speech-Language-Hearing Association requires that students possess skills in oral and written or other forms of communication sufficient for entry into professional practice.

 - Submission of Graduate Record Examination (GRE) scores taken within five years.

 To fulfill the requirements for the M.A. degree in Speech-Language Pathology, students must complete the curriculum consisting of 60 credits with a minimum GPA of 3.0.
 To be eligible for the Certificate of Clinical Competence awarded by the American Speech-Language-Hearing Association (ASHA) and for current New York State licensure in speech-language pathology, students must also successfully complete a minimum of 400 hours of clinical practicum, of which 20 hours include an audiology practicum, and 25 hours include clinical observation of intervention supervised by ASHA certified speech-language clinicians.

 Matriculating students must attend two professional development seminars with proof of certification of attendance.

 Curriculum in Speech-Language Pathology (60 credits)